instructlab/taxonomy/docs/KNOWLEDGE_GUIDE.md

 We are also not accepting submissions of the following content:

-- Jokes
-- Poems
 - Code
   - Anything code-related that can be traced back to code for a computer.
 Not limited to `sed` or `bash` but `yaml`s for OpenShift or Kubernetes, to `python` snippets to `Java` suggestions.
 There are specific models focused on this space and this isn't for this model for the time being.
+- Jokes
+- Poems

-We received so many at the beginning, and with jokes being "in the eye of the beholder" and puns requiring nuance for native English speakers, we realized we were possibly unconsciously biasing our model.
+We received many joke and poem submissions at the beginning of the project, and with jokes being "in the eye of the beholder" and puns requiring nuance for native English speakers, we realized we were possibly unconsciously biasing our model.
 We have discovered that working with both topics has its own challenges, and if we want something generalized, finding consensus was unsuccessful.
+For now, we're not accepting additional submissions of jokes and poems.

 ## Building Your LLM Intuition